ahwillia/PyNeuron-Toolbox/README.md

 Tutorials
 ==========
 At the moment, only a few basic functions are included in the toolbox.
 These mostly relate to visualizing the morphology of model cells.
-[Click here for a tutorial on the morphology toolbox](http://alexhwilliams.info/code/pyneuron_morph.html)
+[Click here for a tutorial on the morphology toolbox](http://alexhwilliams.info/code/pyneuron_morph.html) - the animations seem to work best when viewed in Chrome.